 Sunday, July 1.
-Preached at 7 in the Morning to a much increased audience in my Brother's Field.-Breakfasted at Gloucester, preached at 11 in the Morning, read Prayers in the Afternoon, and preached again in the Afternoon at Randwick Church, about 7 Miles from Gloucester.
-The Church was quite full, about 2000 were in the Church-yard, who, by taking down the Window that lay behind the Pulpit, had the Conveniency of hearing, Many wept sorely.
-After Evening Service I hasted to Hampton Common, and to my great Surprize, found no less than 20000 on Horseback and Foot ready to hear me.
+Preached at 7 [[Seven]] in the Morning to a much increased audience in my Brother's Field.-Breakfasted at Gloucester, preached at 11 [[Eleven]] in the Morning, read Prayers in the Afternoon, and preached again in the Afternoon at Randwick Church, about 7 [[Seven]] Miles from Gloucester.
+The Church was quite full, about 2,000 were in the Churchyard, who, by taking down the Window that lay behind the Pulpit, had the Conveniency of hearing, Many wept sorely.

+After Evening Service I hasted to Hampton Common, and to my great Surprize, found no less than [[, as was conputed, near]] 20,000 on Horse-back and Foot ready to hear me.
 New Strength was imparted to me from above.
-I spoke with greater Freedom than I had done all the Day before.
-About 12 at Night I reached Gloucester much fresher than when I left it in the Morning.
+I spoke with greater Freedom than I had done all the Day before. [[and]] About 12 [[twelve]] at Night I reached Gloucester much fresher than when I left it in the Morning.
 Surely Jesus Christ is a gracious Master.
 They that wait upon him shall renew their Strength.

 Monday, July 2.
-Preached this Morning in my Brother's Field to a larger Audience than ever.-Found my Spirits much much exhausted by Yesterday's Labours, but notwithstanding, a sweet Power was amongst us.-After Dinner I went to Tewkesbury, where I found much Opposition had been made by the Bailiff against my coming .-- Upon my Entrance into the Town, I found the People much alarmed, and as soon as I was got into the Inn, four Constables came to attend me.
+Preached this Morning in my Brother's Field to a larger Audience than ever.-Found my Spirits much exhausted by Yesterday's Labours, but notwithstanding, a sweet Power was amongst us.-After Dinner I went to Tewkesbury, where I found much Opposition had been made by the Bailiff against my coming.-Upon my Entrance into the Town, I found the People much alarmed, and as soon as I was got into the Inn, four Constables came to attend me.
 But a Lawyer being there who was my Friend, he demanded the Constable's Warrant, who being not able to produce one, he sent them about their Business.
-At eight o'Clock I went into a Field lent me by one Mr. H---ds, which lay without the Liberties of the Town.-My Audience consisted of 2 or 3000 People.--I spoke with Freedom, and most, as I afterwards heard, went satisfied and affected away.-The Remainder of the Evening I spent most agreeably with many Christian Friends who accompanied me on my Journey.---I perceived a fresh Supply of Spirits to be given me from above, and rejoiced that God lead me on from conquering to conquer.
+At eight o'Clock I went into a Field lent me by one Mr. H--ds, which lay without the Liberties of the Town.-My Audience consisted of 2 or 3,000 People.-I spoke with Freedom, and most, as I afterwards heard, went satisfied and affected away.-The Remainder of the Evening I spent most agreeably with many Christian Friends who accompanied me on my Journey.-I perceived a fresh Supply of Spirits to be given me from above, and rejoiced [[in]] that God lead me [[who leads us]] on from conquering to conquer.

 Tewkesbury, and Evesham.